 - Bring your artwork into a vinyl cutter cutting program

 Once you have created artwork in a program such as Illustrator, Corel Draw or Inkscape you will need to import it into a vinyl cutter program.
 There are several vinyl cutter programs available on the market.
-The most common is Flexi Starter 10 (and numerous private label versions of it) followed by programs like SignCut.
+The most common is Flexi Starter 10 (and numerous private label versions of it) followed by programs like DragonCut and SignCut.
 These programs will lay out your artwork on your vinyl, create weeding lines, create a weeding frame or box, allow you to make copies in rows and columns, scale and rotate, layer the cuts and do several other functions and finally, send the cutting commands to the vinyl cutter.

 - Connect up your vinyl cutter

 Different vinyl cutters will have various methods to connect up to your computer.
 Many if not most these days connect up through the USB port.
 Once you have established the connection between your cutter and your computer (some drivers may need to be installed) you will need to choose the port or the specific cutter in the sign cutting software to establish the connection between your vinyl cutter and the software.
 TIP: The vinyl cutting industry is not very Mac friendly.
-There are systems that are Mac compatible like SignCut but Flexi is not very Mac compatible in its current version.
+There are systems that are Mac compatible like DragonCut and SignCut but Flexi is not very Mac compatible in its current version.
 Make sure that your cutter is in the online mode and that the cutter and correct port are selected in the cutting software.
 This is very important to establish proper communication.

 - Load your material